 For most of us, including us at Cross Chiropractic Center, we look to the pumpkin pies and breads and seeds to enjoy the efforts of the pumpkin farmers.
 As the pumpkins change into Jack-o-Lanterns around Halloween and grace our Sandy Springs front porches, many Sandy Springs residents saved the seeds to roast and enjoy.
 Did you know that was a healthy choice?
 Good for you!

-Then, Thanksgiving rolls around Sandy Springs, and the pumpkin pies roll out.
+Then, Thanksgiving approaches Sandy Springs, and the pumpkin pies roll out.
 Interestingly, early pumpkin pies were actually made in pumpkins!
-Like we do today, early American settlers would cut the top off and remove the seeds, but they would then stuff the pumpkin with milk, spices, and honey and bake the whole thing.
+Like we do today, early American settlers would cut the top off and remove the seeds, but they would then fill the pumpkin with milk, spices, and honey and bake the whole thing.
 Granted, there was no crust, but it was a healthier version of pumpkin pie!

 Healthy pumpkin benefits are numerous!
 It's no wonder that the Native Americans used pumpkins seeds for food and medicine!
 (1)